thanos-io/thanos/docs/storage.md

 For debug and testing purposes you can set

 * `insecure: true` to switch to plain insecure HTTP instead of HTTPS
-* `insecure_skip_verify: true` to disable TLS certificate verification (if your S3 based storage is using a self-signed certificate, for example)
+* `http_config.insecure_skip_verify: true` to disable TLS certificate verification (if your S3 based storage is using a self-signed certificate, for example)

 ### Credentials
 By default Thanos will try to retrieve credentials from the following sources: